prachi-goenka/Elixir/README.md

 # Elixir
-A website for disease prediction via symptoms and more.
+A website for disease prediction via symptoms using ML algorithms and more.